 Institute for Youth, Education and Families

 The Institute for Youth, Education, and Families is the go-to place for city leaders seeking to improve outcomes for children and families.
-With expertise in early childhood success, education and expanded learning, promoting a culture of health, reengagement of disconnected youth, and family economic success, the YEF Institute reaches cities of all sizes and brings together local leaders to develop strategies via technical assistance projects, peer learning networks, leadership academies, and Mayors’ Institutes
+With expertise in early childhood success, education & expanded learning, promoting a culture of health, youth & young adult connections, and economic opportunity & financial empowerment, the YEF Institute reaches cities of all sizes and brings together local leaders to develop strategies via technical assistance projects, peer learning networks, leadership academies, and Mayors’ Institutes.

 A skilled and educated workforce is increasingly vital to a community’s economic vitality.
 Even when city officials do not play a direct role in governing their school systems, there are numerous ways in which they can exercise leadership to support public schools, expand alternatives for students who struggle in traditional educational settings, increase high school graduation rates, and promote college access and completion.